-The Policy applies to all employees at the Shire (except designation senior employees).
+The Policy applies to all employees at the Shire.

 The Shire offers a superannuation contributory scheme to all employees who voluntarily contribute up to 5% of their salary to superannuation.
 The Shire will match Employee contributions on a percentage-by-percentage basis up to a maximum of 5%.